plastboks/RedPandaBlog/readme.md

 run `php artisan migrate:install` and `php artisan migrate`

-create a user in the users table with a bcrypt hash password
+goto /install to create a new user